AustinSchleicher/Thusner/README.md

 Hi, I am @Vexli.
--  I am interested in learning about AI, using coding to simplify my life, and flags.
+-  I am interested in learning about Machine Learning, Public Transportation, and Flags.
--  I am currently learning python.

 -  Feel free to reach out if you got questions or want to say hi.